4drian3d/AuthMeVelocity/README.md

 ## Setup
 1. Download the latest release of the plugin [link](https://modrinth.com/plugin/authmevelocity)
 2. Install AuthMeVelocity-Proxy on your Velocity Proxy
-3. Install AuthMeVelocity-Paper on your Spigot/Paper servers that have AuthMeReloaded installed
+3. Install AuthMeVelocity-Paper on your Paper servers that have AuthMeReloaded installed
 4. Start the Velocity proxy and set up the config.conf with the auth servers.

 ## Plugin API